bparanj/crystal/electronics/components/resistor-qna.md

 - Metal Film Resistors: These are even more precise and stable, often used in applications that require exact resistance values.
 - Surface Mount Resistors (SMD): These are very small resistors used in modern electronic devices where space is limited, such as smartphones and tablets.

-## Effects of Very High or Very Low Resistance

 - Very High Resistance: A very high resistance value means very little current can pass through.
 This is useful for situations where you need to block most of the current, such as in high-impedance circuits.
 - Very Low Resistance: A very low resistance allows almost all of the current to pass through, which can be useful when you need to minimize power loss or measure small variations in current.

-## Is a Resistor Active or Passive?

 A resistor is a passive component.
 It does not add energy to the circuit; instead, it controls and dissipates energy as heat.
 By limiting the current, a resistor helps make the circuit safer and ensures proper operation without generating any additional power.

 A resistor is a fundamental electronic component used to regulate the flow of electric current in a circuit.
 By providing resistance, it impedes the current, thereby helping to maintain stable circuit operation and protect sensitive components.
 The resistance value, measured in ohms (Ω), determines how much the resistor limits current flow, which is critical in designing functional and reliable circuits.

-## The Importance of Resistors in Circuits

 Resistors are crucial for managing current and voltage in electrical circuits.
 Without them, excessive current could flow through components, causing them to overheat, malfunction, or even fail completely.
 By controlling current flow, resistors help ensure that circuits operate safely and predictably, protecting other components and allowing for precise electrical control.

-## Practical Applications of Resistors

 Resistors have a wide range of applications in electronic circuits, and they serve several key purposes: